0l1ve1r4/ByteOS/README.md

 - GCC (GNU Compiler Collection).
 - LD (GNU Linker).

 For detailed instructions on building and using a cross-compiler, refer to the [OSdev Wiki](https://osdev.wiki/wiki/GCC_Cross-Compiler).
+You can also check the [i686-elf.sh](./res/i686-elf.sh) to do this for you.

 > **NOTE**
 >